-(a) Centrus Proprietary Information which (whether or not marked as "Centrus Proprietary Information") includes all non-public information such as business and marketing plans, non-public financial information, marketing and sales information, production and financial information, customer and employee records, research and technical information, contract, product, or services information;
+(a) Centrus Proprietary Information which (whether or not marked as "Proprietary Information") includes all non-public information such as business and marketing plans, non-public financial information, marketing and sales information, production and financial information, customer and Employee records, research and technical information, contract, product, or services information;

-- (b) Proprietary information which (whether or not marked as "Proprietary information") includes non-public information obtained from a third party under a duty of confidentiality; - (c) Trade secrets; - (d) Export Controlled Information (ECI); - (e) Information designated for Official Use Only (OUO); - (f) Unclassified Controlled Nuclear Information (UCNI); and - (g) Safeguards Information.
+- (b) Proprietary information which (whether or not marked as "Proprietary information") includes non-public information obtained from a third party by the Company under a duty of confidentiality; - (c) Trade Secrets; - (d) Export Controlled Information (ECI); - (e) Information designated for Official Use Only (OUO); - (f) Unclassified Controlled Nuclear Information (UCNI); and - (g) Safeguards Information.

-Employees are required to treat this information as confidential, and are responsible for protecting and properly handling any such information.
-Employees may not disclose or use such information except as authorized by applicable Company policies and procedures.
+All Employees shall comply with applicable laws and regulations and Centrus policies and procedures for the protection of sensitive unclassified information.
+Requirements of Centrus' Protection of Unclassified Information and Identification Policy can be found at UCP 01-2007 Unclassified Information Identification and Protection Policy.pdf (sharepoint.com).
+Among other requirements, Employees are required to treat this information as confidential, and are responsible for protecting and properly handling any such information.
+Employees may not disclose or use such information except as authorized by applicable Centrus policies and procedures.